whowechina/iidx_pico/README.md

 * I can't find Kailh low-profile stabilizer.
 * I don't have electronic DIY gears.
 **Solution:** OK, this is an electronic hobby project, maybe it's not for you if you don't plan to do electronic DIYs.
 There're many good IIDX controllers you can purchase somewhere online.
+* I want Bluetooth support.
+**Not A Solution:** I once wanted to implement the Bluetooth support.
+But after I tried bluetooth joystick, I gave up.
+You really don't want to play rhythm game with a Bluetooth connection!